aiven/devportal/docs/products/mysql/howto/migrate-from-external-mysql.rst

 ..
 Note::
-    The migration will initially do a bulk-copy of your data, and then a few minutes after that has finished it will use the built-in replication feature of MySQL to commence ongoing data copying.
+    The migration will initially do a bulk-copy of your data, and then several minutes after that has finished it will use the built-in replication feature of MySQL to commence ongoing data copying.
+You can see MySQL's internal status by running ``show replica status`` on the destination database.

 -> Stop the replication
 --------------------------